agama-project/agama/rust/README.md

 ## Running

-For DBus API just run as root agama-dbus-server binary and it will properly attach to DBus.
+For D-Bus API just run as root agama-dbus-server binary and it will properly attach to D-Bus.

 For CLI take into account that you need to run `agama-cli` as root when you want to query or change the Agama configuration.
 Assuming that the Agama D-Bus service is running, the next command